-The impact of parking on the surrounding area should be considered and if necessary provide appropriate traffic management measures (e.g. resident parking scheme) to prevent illicit parking on neighbouring streets by people travelling to the site.
+The impact of parking on the surrounding area should be considered and if necessary, provide appropriate traffic management measures (e.g. resident parking scheme) to prevent illicit parking on neighbouring streets by people travelling to the site.
 Travel plans for staff and visitors play an important role in traffic reduction and especially encourage modal shift for staff.

 Electric Vehicle recharging points to be provided to support the use of low emission vehicles.
+See EV Parking Guidance table within this document for further guidance.